-Lander is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Lander isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lander are a mix of both white- and blue-collar jobs.
 Overall, Lander is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Lander who work in food service (10.19%), teaching (9.74%), and sales jobs (9.18%).

 Of important note, Lander is also a city of artists.
 Lander has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lander’s character.

-Being a small city, Lander does not have a public transit system used by locals to get to and from work.
+Lander is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Lander are very well educated compared to the average community in the nation: 36.36% of adults in Lander have a bachelor's degree or even advanced degree.
+The education level of Lander citizens is very high relative to the national average among all cities (21.84%): 36.36% of adults in Lander have a bachelor's degree or even advanced degree.